What is Lion's Mane Mushroom?

 Lion's Mane has neuroprotective properties, prevents dementia and neurodegenerative diseases, improves brain function, and relieves depression and anxiety.

-Moreover, it exerts antitumor activity by stimulating the immune system and is used to treat gastric and esophageal diseases, as well as gastric and duodenal ulcers.
+Moreover, it exerts antitumor activity by stimulating the immune system and is used to treat gastric and esophageal cancer, as well as gastric and duodenal ulcers.
 (1)

-The mushroom has antioxidant properties, lowers blood pressure, cholesterol, and sugar levels, thus preventing the development of cardiovascular diseases and diabetes.
+The mushroom has antioxidant properties and lowers blood pressure, cholesterol, and sugar levels, thus preventing cardiovascular diseases and diabetes.
 (2)

-Lion's Mane has also been shown to possess antimicrobial activity, including antibiotic-resistant, pathogenic bacteria.
+Lion's Mane has also exhibited antimicrobial activity, including antibiotic-resistant, pathogenic bacteria.

 Try Brain Tea